anikrahman0/Panelix/README.md

 composer global require panelix/installer
 ```

-Make sure your global Composer vendor/bin directory is in your system PATH:
+-Make sure your global Composer vendor/bin directory is in your system PATH:

     Windows: C:\Users\<YourUser>\AppData\Roaming\Composer\vendor\bin

     Linux/macOS: ~/.composer/vendor/bin or ~/.config/composer/vendor/bin

-Create a New Panelix Project
+#Create a New Panelix Project

     Once installed, you can create a new Panelix project with:

 Create a New Panelix Project